-The Board moved from full-time Board Members (sidespersons) to part-time as it hoped in this way to broaden the scope and backgrounds of Members and to use Members more directly active in their respective communities.
-Active recruitment and appointment recommendations are currently underway.
+The Board moved from full-time Board Members (sidespersons) to part-time to broaden the scope and backgrounds of Members and to use Members more recently and directly active in their respective communities.
+Active recruitment and appointments/recommendations continue as needed.